Military commissariat: In Soviet Russia / Soviet Union

-Military commissariats organised the mobilisation of troops in response first to the Winter War in 1939 and in the subsequent outbreak of World War II.
+Military commissariats organised the mobilisation of troops before the Soviet invasions of Finland, Poland and other countries in 1939 and in the subsequent outbreak of World War II.
 As part of recruitment processes and to encourage military service and participation in World War II military commissariats would organise dispatch centres in their individual districts that displayed various propaganda materials such as portraits of Soviet leaders and slogans that encouraged defence of the homeland.
 Additionally, military commissariats would organise local military functions, military discussions, artistic performances and film screenings to increase morale and to promote military service.

-According to the Defense Intelligence Agency of the United States federal government, in the years following World War II and during the Cold War, military commissariats and their administrative processes and information flows were monitored closely by the United States through espionage to establish an understanding of Soviet military structure and the size and interests of the Soviet military forces.
+After 1945, military commissariats and their administrative processes were increasingly monitored closely by the United States through espionage to establish greater understanding of the Soviet Armed Forces.
 This is a result of the bookkeeping and accounting information held by individual military commissariats regarding population, recruitment and equipment numbers in their districts.

 In the 20th century the Soviet Union was considered a major military strength.
-The Soviet Armed Forces were a source of pride for the state and this is reflected in the Soviet Union's military budget which was the largest in the world at the time measured as a product of Gross National Product.
+The Soviet Armed Forces were a source of pride for the state and this is reflected in the Soviet Union's military budget which was the largest in the world at the time measured as a percentage of Gross National Product, reaching 25% of the country's total Gross Domestic Product.
 This military culture and expenditure is reflected in the development of the military commissariat system which allowed the military to grow and serve as an important feature of all Soviet districts.

 Current use

 Following the dissolution of the Soviet Union, the Russian military and political spheres expected the newly founded Commonwealth of Independent States to develop and continue their combined military forces.
 But some CIS states decided to form independent security and military policies.
 This left Soviet military infrastructure such as military commissariats to stay unused in these post-Soviet states.
 In the newly founded Russian Federation, military reform began under the presidency of Boris Yeltsin.
 Yury Skokov, then Secretary of the Security Council, began drafting a National Security Concept in 1992.
 The document was not signed by Yeltsin until 1997 and this is attributed to consecutive debates and discussions surrounding its content, and the various internal and external instability experienced by Russia during the 1990s.
-Alongside decreases in military expenditure throughout this time period this stagnated progression of military reform in the transition between the Soviet Union and the Russian Federation.
+Alongside decreases in military expenditure throughout this time period, this stagnated progression of military reform in the transition between the Soviet Union and the Russian Federation.
 Military commissariats support military services and depend on military spending.
-The economic instability experienced by Russia in the 1990s led to a significant decrease in fiscal expenditure toward the military and military programs, a noticeable difference when compared with military expenditure during the Soviet Union.